 NAMMCO provides scientific advice to its member countries on the status and management of marine mammal species and stocks.
-The Council requests scientific recommendation from the Scientific Committee.
+Additionally, the Council requests scientific recommendation from the Scientific Committee.
 These requests are often related to the sustainability of catches, but are also related to issues such as interactions between marine mammals and fisheries, and the effects of other human activities than hunting on marine mammals in the Arctic.

 NAMMCO seeks to implement an Ecosystem Approach to management, where marine mammals are seen as a part of the whole ecosystem, and where all human impacts are taken into account, not only hunting.
 See section on How humans affect marine mammals.